Superflows-AI/docs/docs/getting-started/onboarding.md

 # Onboarding

-Superflows works by connecting an API to a large language model.
-It handles the process of going from a user query about a product to having an answer given and actions taken.
+Superflows works by connecting a large language model to an API.
+It handles the process of going from a user query to having an answer given and actions taken.

 ## Setup